 A mini facelift can help patients who aren’t quite ready for a full facelift but who need some lifting in the cheek area, along with improving the appearance of the jawline and neck.
 These women and men want results that nonsurgical options can’t produce.
 It’s also a procedure that can fine-tune the results of some patients who have already had a facelift.

 A full facelift addresses several issues in the lower two-thirds of the face, from sagging skin and muscle in the cheeks to jowls and loose neck skin.
 A skillfully performed facelift shaves years from a patient’s appearance without looking unnatural.
 The effect of aging and gravity softens the jawline’s definition, which a facelift can restore.

-If you’re looking for the best facelift surgeon in Chicago, you can contact us using the online form to request a consultation with either Dr. Thomas Mustoe or Dr. Sammy Sinno or call us at (312) 788-2560 to schedule an appointment.
+If you’re looking for the best plastic surgeons in Chicago for a face or neck lift or another procedure, you can contact us using the online form to request a consultation with either Dr. Thomas Mustoe or Dr. Sammy Sinno or call us at (312) 788-2560 to schedule an appointment.